Amended public health order bill approved by the Wyoming Senate

 However, the Senate adopted an amendment to HB 127 that would limit the governor from issuing subsequent orders for longer than 60 additional days without ratification by state lawmakers.
 Under the amendment, the Wyoming Legislature would have to meet, either virtually or in person, to ratify that order for any further extension.

 The Senate amendment was proposed by Sen. Troy McKeown, R-Gillette, who sponsored a separate bill that would have required a similar extension of statewide health orders by state lawmakers.
-That legislation, Senate File 80, gained approval from the Senate, but was never considered by a House committee during the general session that ends Wednesday.
+That legislation, Senate File 80, gained approval from the Senate, but was never considered by a House committee during the general session, which ends Wednesday.

 During floor debate Thursday and Friday, McKeown said the amendment, much like his own bill, was aiming to give residents more of a say in the public health process by giving their elected representatives some oversight, following their experiences during the COVID-19 pandemic.